sharetribe/flex-docs/src/docs/concepts-development/headless-content-management/index.md

 updated: 2023-01-11
 category: concepts-development
 ingress:
-  This article explains how data can be edited through the Page Editor and how it can be queried using the Asset Delivery API.
+  This article explains how data can be edited through Console and how it can be queried using the Asset Delivery API.
 published: true
 ---